-Lack of Supervision - Children are more likely to drown or suffer a serious injury in a swimming pool or spa when they aren’t being adequately supervised.
-The same is true for medically frail adults, such as those who suffer from Alzheimer’s disease, dementia or some other physical or cognitive disability.
+Lack of Supervision - Children are more likely to drown or suffer a serious injury in a swimming pool or spa when they are not adequately supervised.
+The same is true for medically frail adults, such as those who suffer from Alzheimer’s disease, dementia, or some other physical or cognitive disability.

-Lack of Barriers - When there is four-sided fencing around swimming pools, it’s been shown to reduce the risk of injury by about 80 percent compared to swimming pools secured only by three-sided fencing.
-It’s important to note too that barriers that are not secure (i.e., a lock that’s broken or a gate that’s left open) is effectively rendered useless.
+Lack of Barriers - When there is four-sided fencing around swimming pools, it has been shown to reduce the risk of injury by about 80 percent compared to swimming pools secured only by three-sided fencing.
+It is important to note that barriers that are not secure (i.e., a lock that’s broken or a gate that is left open) is effectively rendered useless.

 Property owners have a duty to warn invitees of known dangers that may not be obvious – especially if the site is open to the public.
 Failure to do so or to protect against an unreasonable risk of injury can result in a finding of liability in civil litigation.

 In some cases, property owners can be held liable even if children trespass on their property and drown in the process.
 This is because swimming pools can be considered an “attractive nuisance.”
 Although F.S.
-768.075 typically immunizes a property owner from injury sustained by trespassers, the attractive nuisance doctrine is an exception.
-It holds that children, because of their age, may be drawn to certain attractions (swimming pools, lakes, ponds, fountains, etc.) but don’t realize the danger involved with certain hazardous conditions on someone’s property.
-In cases where a property owner has reason to believe the dangerous condition may attract children and it’s not secured, the property owner can be held liable.
+768.075 typically immunizes a property owner from an injury sustained by trespassers, the attractive nuisance doctrine is an exception.
+It holds that children, because of their age, might be drawn to certain attractions (swimming pools, lakes, ponds, fountains, etc.) but do not realize the danger involved with certain hazardous conditions on someone’s property.
+In cases where a property owner has reason to believe the dangerous condition may attract children and it is not secured, the property owner can be held liable.

-As long-time Lee County injury lawyers, our team at the Garvin Law Firm can answer your questions and help walk you through a complex and emotionally difficult process.
+As long-time Lee County injury lawyers, our team at Garvin Injury Law can answer your questions and help walk you through a complex and emotionally difficult process.
 We realize no monetary compensation is going to alter the past.
-In addition to helping alleviate the burden of overwhelming medical bills, lost wages, funeral costs and other monetary expenses, action against those responsible can help ensure such tragedy doesn’t happen again in the future.Contact Our Fort Myers Drowning Accident Lawyers
+In addition to helping alleviate the burden of overwhelming medical bills, lost wages, funeral costs, and other monetary expenses, action against those responsible can help ensure such a tragedy does not happen again in the future.Contact Our Fort Myers Drowning Accident Lawyers

-Call or email the Garvin Law Firm today for your free consultation and we will evaluate your Fort Myers drowning liability claim and determine the appropriate course of action.
+Call or email Garvin Injury Law today for your free consultation and we will evaluate your Fort Myers drowning liability claim and determine the appropriate course of action.
 We have been handling Lee County injury and wrongful death cases in Florida for over 30 years.